Building Resilience and Inclusion in Sub-Saharan Africa through Social Learning around Climate Risks

 Knowledge that feeds in to managing uncertainty is derived from a range of traditional, indigenous, local and scientific sources.
 In such contexts, linear models of knowledge generation from data collection to information generation to knowledge production around one specific stressor in one timescale are insufficient.
 Consequently, the processes of social learning, as iterative reflection that occurs when experiences, ideas and environments are shared with others, are central to building resilience.

-The collaboration will use in depth case studies with participatory action research building on an established partnership with a broad consortium of research and development partners in Kenya - the Ada consortium.
-The case studies will provide learning and evidence from a continuum of communities focused on agricultural to pastoral livelihoods in arid and semi-arid regions of the country.
+The collaboration used in depth case studies with participatory action research building on an established partnership with a broad consortium of research and development partners in Kenya - the Ada consortium.
+The case studies provided learning and evidence from a continuum of communities focused on agricultural to pastoral livelihoods in arid and semi-arid regions of the country.

-The learning from the case studies on social learning and local resilience building will be shared through engagement with key stakeholders and networks working in climate change adaptation and disaster risk reduction in the region.
-A facilitated dialogue with key stakeholders will inquire in to potential avenues for improving the links between climate information exchange and disaster risk reduction strategies to build resilience in vulnerable communities.
-The project will facilitate planning of future work, building on the ongoing work of partners' in NERC/DFID funded projects and others, and identifying opportunities for further fundraising through the GCRF or other vehicles.
+The learning from the case studies on social learning and local resilience building is being shared through engagement with key stakeholders and networks working in climate change adaptation and disaster risk reduction in the region.
+A facilitated dialogue with key stakeholders is inquiring in to potential avenues for improving the links between climate information exchange and disaster risk reduction strategies to build resilience in vulnerable communities.
+The project is helping to facilitate planning of future work, building on the ongoing work of partners' in NERC/DFID funded projects and others, and identifying opportunities for further fundraising through the GCRF or other vehicles.

 - Professor Dominic Kniveton